xl-solutions/react-native-twilio-programmable-voice/README.md

 // hangup
 TwilioVoice.disconnect()

-// accept an incoming call
+// accept an incoming call (Android only) TwilioVoice.accept()
-TwilioVoice.accept()

-// reject an incoming call
+// reject an incoming call (Android only) TwilioVoice.reject()
-TwilioVoice.reject()

-// ignore an incoming call
+// ignore an incoming call (Android only) TwilioVoice.ignore()
-TwilioVoice.ignore()

 // mute or un-mute the call